ISISComputingGroup/ibex_user_manual/script_generator/Using-the-Script-Generator.md

 Select the lines individually (by holding `Ctrl` and clicking) or as a group (by holding `Shift` and clicking), then click the _Delete Selected Actions_ button or press the `Delete` key.

+To delete all lines, click the _Clear All Actions_ button or select all lines with `Ctrl+a` before deleting.

 ### How do I insert an action at a given point?

 Click the line you wish to insert the new line below and click the "Insert Action Below" button.